General Advice if Stopped for OWI in Michigan:

 You should avoid talking any more than absolutely necessary.
 The police are looking for you to slur words or talk in a way that is not clear.
 Any evidence of unusual speech or slurred words can be used against you if it provides evidence that you may be intoxicated.

 Often times, the officer’s first question is “Do you know why I pulled you over?”
 You should answer “no.” You can’t read the officer’s mind and “no” is an honest answer.
 This trick question is designed to get you to admit that you were speeding or that you went through a red light or something similar.
 Do not fall for it.
 You may be asked where you are going or what you are doing out so late.
-Just answer, “I’d rather not say.”
-You have a Fifth Amendment right not to answer questions.
+Just answer, “I’d rather not say.
+I’m choosing to remain silent” You have a Fifth Amendment right not to answer questions and your silence cannot legally be used against you.
+Silence also cannot be used to justify a search or an arrest.
 You have nothing to gain by telling the officer where you were.
 A traffic stop is not a popularity contest and the officer is not going to make a decision not to arrest you for OWI because you were cooperative and answered all of his questions.
 Be polite at all times but you do not have to answer questions and it is not smart for you to do so.

-The officer may start telling you to do sobriety tests.
-You are not required to do field sobriety tests (such as following a pen with your eyes, standing on one leg, walking on a line, or saying the alphabet).
-You should NEVER do field sobriety tests.
+The officer may start telling you to do sobriety tests or ask you if you are willing to perform field sobriety tests.
+Contrary to popular belief, you are not required to do field sobriety tests (such as following a pen with your eyes, standing on one leg, walking on a line, or saying the alphabet).
+In fact, you should NEVER do field sobriety tests.
 The officer will not tell you that you are allowed to refuse.
 The officer will simply tell you to do them.
+If the officer gets upset or starts being belligerent, just remain calm and polite but steadfast in your refusal to perform tests.

-You are not required to do sobriety tests.
-The only reason the officer asks you to do them is so that when you fail one or more, it can go in the police report as the basis for probable cause to arrest you.
+The only reason the officer asks you to do sobriety tests is so that when you fail one or more, it can go in the police report as the basis for probable cause to arrest you.
 You would probably fail at least one of them when sober anyway.
+The standards used to determine if a subject fails a test are subjective and highly technical.
+Most people who are stone-cold sober cannot pass these tests.
 Simply say, “I do not want to do any field tests.”

 If you follow these steps, you are likely to be bullied and threatened by the police.
 They will not be happy that you are not helping them to build a case again yourself.
 They may have your car towed.
 They may tell you that they won’t let you go home that night.
 No matter what they tell you, it is unlikely that you are not going to be arrested anyways at this point if they suspect you of OWI.
 On the other hand, at a later date, if you are charged with OWI, you will have done everything that you could do to help yourself on the night of the offense.